rmzetti/hover-exec/README.md

 - gnuplot
 - matlab
 - lua
+- eval (javascript internal to the extension, with vscode api)

 Other scripts can be added by providing an id and four strings for *Hover exec* in  `settings.json` (see below).
+Essentially if a program can be run with 'batch file' input, and outputs to the command line (if required), it will work in *hover-exec* with the appropriate string definitions.

+The md files at

 Hover script exec in action:

 ![hover-exec.gif](https://github.com/rmzetti/what/raw/master/Hover-exec.gif)

 ## Requirements